JanHerca/urantiapedia/output/wikijs/en/article/Guy_de_Viron/Humour.md

 Humor should function as an automatic safety valve to prevent the build-up of excessive pressures due to the monotony of serious and continuous self-contemplation associated with the struggle for gradual development and nobly attainment.

 Humor also acts to reduce the shock of the unexpected impact of facts and truth.
 Facts are rigid and inflexible: truth is pliable and ever-living.
 The mortal personality is never sure what is going to happen to it.
-Through humor it quickly grasps (sees what it is about and becomes perceptive) the unexpected nature of the situation, whether it be facts or truth. ([UB 48:4.18](/en/The_Urantia_Book/48#p4_18))
+Through humor it quickly grasps (sees what it is about and becomes perceptive) the unexpected nature of the situation, whether it be facts or truth. (<a id="a49_365"></a>[UB 48:4.18](/en/The_Urantia_Book/48#p4_18))

 Through this present Link, I do not claim to publish a masterpiece of true humor and superior quality.
 Just a little moment of spiritual relaxation with very light and non-aggressive texts.